Code-Screen/Code-Screen.github.io/docs/integrating-ashby-with-codescreen.md

 <br>

-### 3. Review Test results
+### 3. Review assessment results

-Once the candidate has submitted their test, you will be notified via email by CodeScreen and you will be able to view the result for that candidate inside Ashby.
+Once the candidate has submitted their assessment, you will be notified via email by CodeScreen and you will be able to view the result for that candidate inside Ashby.

 <figure>